 While Kona is a convenient location for both fun and necessities (Costco, anyone?), it’s also a great central spot for heading to adventures up and down the coast.
 To the north, you’ll find beautiful South Kohala beaches, with some of the finest winter whale watching in the world.
 At the end of the highway, gaze in awe at the amazing view from Pololū lookout, and browse the art galleries of the tiny towns of Hāwī and Kapaʻau.
 Stop at Puʻukoholā Heiau, the huge rock temple commissioned by Kamehameha as he embarked on his conquest of the Hawaiian islands.

 If you venture south instead, you’ll pass through the fragrant coffee fields in the uplands of Kona.
 Stop at roadside stands for island fruits and the freshest Kona coffee you can buy!
 Spend an afternoon snorkeling at incredible Kealakekua Bay, or take a kayak tour to Captain Cook’s final resting place.
 Also check out Puʻuhonua o Hōnaunau, the place of refuge in ancient days.
-If you feel like a longer drive, go all the way south to Ka Lae, South Point, and gaze over the steep ocean cliffs into the deep sea below.
+If you feel like a long drive, go all the way south to Ka Lae, South Point, and gaze over the steep ocean cliffs into the deep sea below.